barbazul/1kfa/mod_guide_gm.md

-means the GM interprets an attack power roll, and sometimes it means that a player explains that though their ring looks small, it weighs more than anyone expects, or that the magical attunement of the boots sends a tingling sensation up the nerves of the wearer's legs.
+means the GM interprets an attack power roll, and sometimes it means that a player explains that though their ring looks small, it weighs more than anyone expects, or that the magical attunement of the boots sends a chronic tingling sensation up the nerves of the wearer's legs.

-The player that writes on the card should already know that item cards incur encumbrance penalties so it will be up to them to justify what they wrote.
+Players get to give items descriptive names and dream them into existence, but do not get to change the rule that each item carried factors into encumbrance penalties.

+Remember, the narrative of 1kFA is a collaboration, so the whole table can offer ideas justifying the names of the cards.

 This doesn't mean that every described fictional object reduces a character's speed.